Still Rush (Dance for the Earth)

 Original Performance on February 7, 1992

-1992 – Still Rush was performed in Washington, DC, February 7 and 8, 1992 by Maida Withers Dance Construction Company in the Dance for the Earth concert in Arlington Community Center Theatre.
+1992 – Still Rush Performed in Arlington, Virginia February 7 and 8, 1992 by Maida Withers Dance Construction Company in the Dance for the Earth concert in Arlington Community Center Theater.

-1992 –Still Rush was performed in Brasilia, Brazil, May 12, 1992, by MWDCCo and 5 invited Brazilian dancers for the Omame Projeto Gala celebration in the spectacular National Theatre in Brasilia, Brazil.
+1992 –Still Rush was performed in Brasilia, Brazil, May 12, 1992, by MWDCCo and five Brazilian dancers for the Omame Projeto Gala celebration in the spectacular National Theater in Brasilia, Brazil.
 Omame Projeto activities were related to the United Nation’s Earth Summit (Eco ’92), June 3 to 14, 1992 in Rio de Janeiro.

-Still Rush was first titled, Passage, but was changed for performance.
-The concept is about immigration of a person (people) from one country to another country, sometimes by choice and often by force.
-Maida’s pioneer ancestors (1860, others) who left from Missouri and Illinois, other locations, and traveled by handcart, wagon, and on foot to what became known as the Salt Lake Valley.
+Still Rush, first titled, Passage, was a poetic change.
+Migration, the concept, is about immigration (movement) of a person (people) from one country to another country, by choice and, often, by force.
+Maida’s pioneer ancestors (1860, others) departed from Missouri and Illinois, and other locations, and traveled by handcart, wagon, and on foot to what later became known as the Salt Lake Valley.
 At that time, the USA territory ended at the Mississippi River…further west was not officially part of the USA.
-This is one of the great “migrations of man” for religious freedom.
-My ancestors were converts to the Church of Jesus Christ of Latter-day Saints (Mormons) in Scandinavia, England, other locations who came to the United States looking to find a safe haven for religious freedom and a better life.
-There were varied struggles and famines that were also motivating the move.
-Ultimately these converts chose (under threat of violence, often, to leave their countries, but were also forced to leave the US (at a later time).
-Of course they were excited with the prospect of a better life.
-Eventually the pioneers settle what became known as the State of Utah (Jan 4, 1896).
+This is one of the great “migrations” for religious freedom.
+Ancestors, converts to the Church of Jesus Christ of Latter-day Saints (Mormons) in Scandinavia, England, and other European locations, came to the United States looking to find a safe haven for religious freedom and, hopefully, for a better life.
+There were varied struggles and famines that motivating their relocation.
+Religious converts chose (often under threat of violence) to leave their home countries.
+They were also forced to leave what was, then, America.
+Of course, there was the prospect of a better life.
+Eventually the pioneers settled what became known as the State of Utah (Jan 4, 1896).

 Artists and Collaborators